ibm-cloud-docs/app-configuration/ac-getting-support.md

 ---

-{:codeblock: .codeblock}
-{:external: target="_blank" .external}
-{:important: .important}
-{:note: .note}
-{:pre: .pre}
-{:screen: .screen}
-{:shortdesc: .shortdesc}
-{:tip: .tip}
+{{site.data.keyword.attribute-definition-list}}

 # Getting help and support
 {: #ac-getting-help-and-support}

-{{site.data.keyword.appconfig_notm}} provides troubleshooting information to isolate and resolve problems. {{site.data.keyword.appconfig_short}} also provides several avenues for troubleshooting problems and getting support.
-Depending on the level of help you need, use the information below or open an IBM support case.
+{{site.data.keyword.appconfig_notm}} provides troubleshooting information to identify and resolve problems. {{site.data.keyword.appconfig_short}} also provides several avenues for troubleshooting problems and getting support.
+Depending on the level of help you need, use the information that is supplied or open an IBM support case.
 {: shortdesc}

 When you have problems while you are working with {{site.data.keyword.appconfig_short}}, consider these options for getting help.